 As a nation the UK wastes more food than anywhere else in Europe, costing the average household £470 per year.
 Farm land roughly the size of Wales is being used to produce all the food that then goes on to be wasted in our homes, generating the equivalent carbon emissions to one in four cars on our roads.
 And globally, if we managed to redistribute just a quarter of the food currently wasted, there would be enough food to feed the 870 million people living in hunger.
 Yet, despite encompassing social, economic and environmental issues, decisive action to tackle food waste has been slow.

-The NFWI wanted to test whether or not WI members, as a powerful lobby of customers and consumers, felt supermarket practices were contributing to food waste in the home – and what retailers could do to help alleviate this.
+Following the passage of the 2016 resolution to 'avoid food waste, address food poverty', The NFWI wanted to test whether or not WI members felt supermarket practices were contributing to food waste in the home – and what retailers could do to help alleviate this.

 Over 5000 WI members responded to two surveys conducted by the NFWI in autumn 2016.The first survey asked for individual member views on issues such as date labelling and multi-packs.
 The second survey saw members visit their local supermarket to investigate practices on the supermarket shelves.
-A report and campaign action pack will be published at the end of March and will include details of the findings, the NFWI’s key campaign asks, and ideas for how WI members can get involved.
+Using these surveys as a starting point, the NFWI produced a comprehensive report detailing the practices of a number of supermarkets across the UK.
+The report established several key findings:

 Get in touch!

 - Address: 104 New Kings Road, London SW6 4LY